Careers in Real Estate

 What it takes to be successful

 Successful salespeople are independent learners with the confidence and intuition to objectively assess situations and select realistic solutions.
 They can identify patterns in work activities and manage their time well.
 Successful salespeople see real estate sales as a “people” business and have a high level of personal integrity.
 Being a real estate professional is not just one occupation, but the sum of many.
 You will need some knowledge of law, financing, management, and public relations.
 Being technically savvy is also a huge asset.
-Every transaction is different.
-You’ll often be out of the office, busy making contacts, securing listings, showing properties, conducting market research, filling out legal forms, and negotiating offers.

 After you have completed Module 4 of the salesperson licensing program, or during your work on the program, you will need to find a real estate firm that meets your needs in terms of size, location, method of operation, future opportunities, etc. Within the MREA office, a bulletin board is displayed of brokerages who are recruiting new salespeople; feel free to visit the office to obtain this information.